 APMs Relevant IFRS measure Adjustments to reconcile to IFRS measure Definition and purpose Profit and loss measur res Net revenue Revenue Excludes direct costs as shown on the Consolidated Income Statement Excludes the direct pass-through costs, as this is more closely aligned to the fees the Group earns for its product and services.
 This is a key management incentive metric.
-Reconciliation A1 Organic net R revenue growth Revenue growth No direct equivalent Net revenue growth at constant currency, excluding impact of the acquisitions and disposals in Net revenue bridge, in Financial Review the last 12 months.
+Reconciliation A1 Organic net Revenue growth No direct equivalent Net revenue growth at constant currency, excluding impact of the acquisitions and disposals in revenue growth Net revenue bridge, in Financial Review the last 12 months.
 For acquisitions made in the prior year, only the corresponding months of ownership are included in the calculation of growth.
 This is a key management incentive metric.
-Adjusted operating profit • Excludes amortisation of acquired The Group considers this to be an important measure of Excludes adjusting items Operating profit before the impact of adjusting items and after interest on lease liabilities.
-The Group considers this to be an important measure of Group performance and is consistent with how the Group is reported and assessed by the Board and is a key management incentive metric.
-Includes interest on lease liabilities management incentive metric.
-Reconciliation A2
+Adjusted operating profit fit Operating profit • Excludes adjusting items Operating profit before the impact of adjusting items and after interest on lease liabilities.
+Excludes amortisation of acquired intangibles The Group considers this to be an important measure of Group performance and is consistent with how the Group is reported and assessed by the Board and is a key management incentive metric.
+Includes interest on lease liabilities Reconciliation A2